ZoneIn Privacy Policy

 22. Data ZoneIn does not collect

-Based on the current app design described to us, ZoneIn does not collect or access the following categories through the app:
+Based on the current app design, ZoneIn does not collect or access the following categories through the app:

 - Precise location or coarse location.